code-423n4/2023-06-canto/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/Canto-Network/Canto
-- How many contracts are in scope?:
+- How many contracts are in scope?:   0
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  349
-- How many external imports are there?:
+- How many external imports are there?: 3
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  0
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  100
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: true
-- Please describe required context:
+- Please describe required context:   This audit is for a Cosmos SDK module.
+Therefore, understanding of how Cosmos SDK blockchains work is required.
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  true
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: No
 - Does it use a timelock function?:
 - Is it an NFT?:
-- Does it have an AMM?:
+- Does it have an AMM?: true
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   false
 - Does it use rollups?:
 - Is it multi-chain?:
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
+- Describe any specific areas you would like addressed.: Our module involves IBC transfers and an AMM.
+We would like wardens to focus on these aspects.
+- Is this fresh code or have they been audited, if so by who?: Fresh code
 ```

 # Tests